 APEC Business Travel Cards are available to all business people engaged in trade and investment activities who:

-- Are passport holders from participating economies
+- are passport holders from participating economies

-- Travel frequently to conduct business activities in participating APEC economies
+- travel frequently to conduct business activities in participating APEC economies

-- Have a clear criminal record.
+- have a clear criminal record.

-Participating APEC members are: Australia, Brunei Darussalam, Chile, China, Hong Kong, Indonesia, Japan, Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, Philippines, Singapore, Chinese Taipei, Thailand, United States and Vietnam.
+Australia, Brunei Darussalam, Canada, Chile, China, Hong Kong, Indonesia, Japan, Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, Philippines, Russia, Singapore, Chinese Taipei, Thailand, United States and Viet Nam.